jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Socrates at the harbour observing civilization

-Cira 432 BC.

 The salt air carried the scent of tar and sweat thick through the crowd.
 The great Athenian harbor of Piraeus churned with activity—merchants shouting prices in a dozen dialects, slaves hauling amphorae of oil and wine, sailors mending nets with practiced hands.

 A bronze-tipped spear split its way through the crowd.
 He stopped, breathed in and looked around.
 This display of commerce, engineering, civil law makes the soldier stop and smirk.

-Now the people walking by padded him on his shoulders.
+Now the people walking by patted him on the shoulder.
 A sign of respect.

 This is why Athens was the jewel and central power of the Hellenic world.
 Not just for the commerce that made her rich, or the engineers that made her powerful, but for the democracy that made them united.

 And Socrates was one of her citizens.
 Nearing middle aged but in good health.
 His balding head and stubby nose made him rather ordinary in appearance, if it weren't for the hoplite armour he wore and carried with him.

-As people's hands keep padding his shoulders, he sees a stump near a pier and sits.
+As people's hands kept patting his shoulders, he sees a stump near a pier and sits.
 A better place to observe the organized chaos of it all.
 Holding his helmet, he reflects it all looks like ants on so many ant hills.

 Of course better than ants he thinks.
 The Pythagoras school teaches the laws of geometry, workers use them to build the walls, lay the ships, grind the corn, and build the armor.

 Socrates is awoken from his reflection by a crash of wood on stone.
 A Phoenician vessel eases into berth, its wood hull scarred by countless voyages.
 The crew moved with an efficiency born of necessity--like ants he thought again--each man knowing his role without instruction.

 But not ants of course.
-Because each man must lean their place.
+Because each man must learn their place.
 But how?

 Education of course.
 But that thought makes him mourn.
-He long wanted to teach students, as he friends are want to say, he was plagued by questions.
+He long wanted to teach students, as his friends are wont to say, he was plagued by questions.
 Not the sort his fellow citizens asked about grain prices or political alliances, but deeper puzzles about justice, virtue, the nature of a good life.

 The war horn sounded from the Acropolis.
 Soldiers are being called to their ships.
-Mustering from a battle Socrates is set to fight.
-He just needed to be reminded one more time why he goes.
+Socrates wandered off, he needed to be reminded one more time why he goes to fight.

-Crash, another ship moors on a nearby pier.
+As Socrates contemplated the organized chaos of the harbor, his mind wandering between the possible war with Sparta and her allies and his unanswered philosophical questions, a strange sound caught his attention—a cacophony unlike anything he'd heard before.

-#### A New Ship Arrives
+#### A New Curious Ship Arrives

 The strange vessel moves with deliberate care toward an empty berth, its crew working in hushed concentration.
 Socrates had seen ships from across the Mediterranean—Egyptian grain haulers, Phoenician traders, even the occasional barbarian craft from beyond the Pillars of Heracles—but this one puzzles him.
 It has Athenian colors, and design but is weathered and filled with cargo covered with leathers.